ribernhard/PS239T/A_Syllabus.md

 The class participation portion of the grade can be satisfied in one or more of the following ways:

-* attending the lecture and section
+* attending the lecture and section (note that section is non-optional)
 * asking and answering questions in class
 * contributing to class discussion through the bCourse site, and/or
 * collaborating with the campus computing community, either by attending a D-Lab or BIDS workshop, submitting a pull request to a campus github repository (including the class repository), answering a question on StackExchange, or other involvement in the social computing / digital humanities community.